 - 8.1 This Contract is governed by and is to be construed in accordance with the laws of British Columbia. - 8.2 All disputes with respect to the interpretation, application or alleged breach of this Contract that the parties are unable to resolve informally at the local level, may be referred to mediation on notice by either party to the others, with the assistance of a neutral mediator jointly selected by the parties.
-If the dispute cannot be settled within thirty (30) days after the mediator has been appointed, or within such other period as agreed to by the
+If the dispute cannot be settled within thirty (30) days after the mediator has been appointed, or within such other period as agreed to by the parties in writing, the dispute will be referred to arbitration administered pursuant to the

-- parties in writing, the dispute will be referred to arbitration administered pursuant to the Arbitration Act. - 8.3 Should the parties be unable to agree on the selection of the mediator or arbitrator within seven (7) days after notice is served by any party seeking the appointment of a mediator or arbitrator, the Chief Justice of the Supreme Court of British Columbia will be asked to appoint the mediator or arbitrator. - 8.4 Upon agreement of both parties, the dispute may bypass the mediation step and be referred directly to arbitration. - 8.5 The Agency and the Physician must advise the Ministry of Health and the Doctors of BC respectively prior to referring any dispute to arbitration.
+- 8.3 Upon agreement of both parties, the dispute may bypass the mediation step and be referred directly to arbitration.
+Nothing in this Article 8 will prevent any party from commencing arbitration at any time in order to preserve a legal right, including but not limited to relating to a limitation period. - 8.4 The Agency and the Physician must advise the Ministry of Health and the Doctors of BC respectively prior to referring any dispute to arbitration.
 The Ministry of Health and the Doctors of BC will have the right to apply to intervene in the arbitration and such application will rely on the common-law test for granting intervenor status.
-All intervenors are responsible for their own costs and any other costs the arbitrator may order them to pay. - 8.6 Any dispute settlement achieved by the parties, up to the point of arbitration, will be deemed to have been concluded without prejudice to other disputes or proceedings involving other parties, and will not be referred to in any other dispute or proceeding.
+All intervenors are responsible for their own costs and any other costs the arbitrator may order them to pay. - 8.5 Any dispute settlement achieved by the parties, up to the point of arbitration, will be deemed to have been concluded without prejudice to other disputes or proceedings involving other parties, and will not be referred to in any other dispute or proceeding.

 - 9.1 The Physician will provide the Services as described in Appendix 1 and will schedule the Physician's availability, as set out in Appendix 1, to reasonably ensure the provision of the Services. - 9.2 Hours are as agreed upon by the parties at Appendix 1.
-It is understood that many circumstances require flexibility of hours and the Physician will respond to these needs. - 9.3 If the Physician is unable to provide the Services under the terms of this Contract on a persistent basis due to significant unanticipated increases in volume or the departure of one or more Physicians, then the parties will meet to discuss and develop an approach to attempt to resolve the concern.
-If they are unable to reach an agreement, either party may request, through the Doctors of BC or the Government, the use of a Trouble Shooter who will conduct a fact finding review and issue recommendations.
+It is understood that many circumstances require flexibility of hours and the Physician will respond to these needs. - 9.3 If the Physician is unable to provide the Services under the terms of this Contract on a persistent basis due to significant unanticipated increases in volume or the departure of one or more Physicians, then the parties will meet to discuss and develop an approach to attempt to resolve the concern, which may include, temporarily adjusting the contract deliverables/service expectations, making operational changes, bringing in alternate providers or locum physicians, or temporarily compensating the Physician for additional hours of Services under this Contract or a separate contract.
+If they are unable to reach an agreement, either party may request, through the Doctors of BC or the Government, the use of a Trouble Shooter who will conduct a fact-finding review and issue recommendations.
 If they are unable to reach agreement following the use of a Trouble Shooter, either the Doctors of BC or the Government may refer the matter to the Physician Services Committee as a Local Interest Issue.